Helen Fabela Chávez: Accomplishments

 Chávez mostly maintained the traditional role of a woman involved in such movements by assisting in the administrative parts of the process and by staying out of the public eye.
 Her most public moments were her "four arrests, two of which were widely reported" and although her "acts of civil disobedience have been few, her example has encouraged other Mexicanas and Chicanas to undergo arrest" for the sake of the greater good.
 Chávez challenged the role of women in the activist movement and provided a template for other Hispanic women who may eventually join the union efforts.

 Chávez's personal experience of the hardships of working the fields made her an invaluable part of the spirit of the movement.
 Her involvement and passion for the cause became a huge motivator for other Latinos to join the union efforts.
 In 1974, news of her efforts spread as far as Europe.
 It was in 1994, a year after her husband's death, that she accepted the US Presidential Medal of Freedom in her husband's honor.
 Due to the existing sexual division of labor in the union and systemic sexism in society, few women have been recognized for their contributions to labor movements.
 She still remained invisible — unrecognized and unappreciated by union members and supporters.

 In 2008 Helen Chávez received the Latina of the Year award from the Los Angeles Chapter of the National Latino Peace Officers Association.

-Helen Chávez was played by America Ferrera in Diego Luna's Cesar Chavez.
+Helen Chávez was played by America Ferrera in Diego Luna's 2014 film Cesar Chavez.